FAQ (Frequently Asked Questions) on Intelligence

 -

-Computer | Brain | |
+| Computer | Brain | |

-Information processing | Hardware | Intelligence measured by g (central nervous system efficiency) |
+| Information processing | Hardware | Intelligence measured by g (central nervous system efficiency) |

-External acquisitions by: | Softwares | Various learning (speech, numbers, studies …) |
+| External acquisitions by: | Softwares | Various learning (speech, numbers, studies …) |

 What is the impact of racial differences in intelligence on global geopolitics?

-It is central and directly causal.
-For example, 75% of the differences in average wages per capita can be explained by the differences in IQ between nations.
+For example, about 75 percent of the differences in average wages per capita can be explained by differences in national mean IQ.

 See the summary table “From Genes to Civilization.”

-See also “IQ by country and economy”
+See also “IQ by Country and Economy.”

 What Is the g Factor?

-As seen previously, the factor g is, in fact, almost a synonym for IQ, but pedagogy involves repetition, and it is necessary to understand what factor g is.
-The factor g (g for general intelligence) is a biological, organic, person-to-person characteristic underlying all the processes that pass through the central nervous system.
+The factor g (g for general intelligence) is a biological, organic, person-to-person characteristic underlying all processes that pass through the central nervous system.

-The factor g is measured in IQ units and is usually extracted from a conventional test battery.
+The g factor is measured in IQ units and is usually extracted from a conventional test battery.

 What does “Indifference of Indicators” mean?